Update: This article was last updated on 23rd April 2025 to reflect the accuracy and up-to-date information on the page.

 3. Spatial Intelligence:

-This involves the ability to think in three dimensions.
-Individuals with spatial solid intelligence can manipulate and create spatial patterns, making them suited for careers in architecture, art, and navigation.
+This is a form of intelligence that incorporates the capacity for thinking in three dimensions.
+The spatial solid intelligence can manipulate and create spatial forms, and people with this are well placed for careers in navigation, art, and architecture.

 Career Options: Architect, Graphic Designer, Urban Planner, Pilot, Sculptor.